A practical playbook for faculty, staff, and administrators — 2026 edition

 Adaptive

-Design systems that can adjust context based on changing student needs, new educational research, and evolving learning objectives.
+Design systems that adjust context based on new information, changing institutional policies, and evolving objectives.

 R